bennyhuo/KotlinBlogTranslation/original/What’s new in Standard Library M13 and M14.md

 ## New scope functions: apply and run

-Prior to M13 there were two so-called <em>scope functions</em> in the Standard Library: `let` and `with`.
+Prior to M13 there were two so-called *scope functions* in the Standard Library: `let` and `with`.
 We call them scope functions, because their only purpose is to modify scope of a function passed as the last parameter.
 For example, to bring the parameter of scope function to the receiver of function parameter in case of `with`, and vice versa in case of `let`.<br/>
 Now you have two more scope functions at your disposal:

 * one that passes its receiver to the receiver of its function parameter: